collegeconnect/CollegeConnect/README.md

  * _Upcoming Events_ <br>
 It shows the upcoming events around you and their details along with an option to register from within the application.
  * _Project Collaboration_ <br>
-This tool help to procreate a platform where different developers can come and work together on any projects.
+This tool help to procreate a platform where different developers can come and work together on any project.
 Just list your project and get collaborators.
 This feature is currently under development.

 <img src = "/Images/tools_light.PNG" width="235" height="500"/>